PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 </figure>
 <br>

-In addition, you are expected to ensure that you're solution complies to the latest legal and ethical frameworks.
+In addition, you are expected to ensure that your solution complies to the latest legal and ethical frameworks.
 Introductory workshops will be provided on this subject.
-Note that the amount of new knowledge and skills to acquire via GitHub classroom is limited: the focus is on participating in in a real life project executed in a group.
+Note that the amount of new knowledge and skills to acquire via GitHub classroom is limited: the focus is on participating in a real-life project executed as a group.

 > Please refer to the project brief for more detailed information.

 ### Team-based working - Agile Scrum

-You are expected to follow an agile scrum project management methodology for this block.
+For block D, you are expected to follow an agile project management methodology called 'Scrum'.
 Introductory workshops will introduce you to the scrum way of working.

-The Scrum methodology is characterized by short phases or “sprints” when project work occurs.
-During sprint planning, the project team identifies a small part of the scope to be completed during the upcoming sprint, which is usually a two week period of time.
+The Scrum methodology is characterized by short phases called “sprints” wherein project work: tasks, occurs.
+During sprint planning, the project team identifies a small part of the scope; a set of tasks, to be completed during the upcoming sprint, which is usually a two week period of time.

 At the end of the sprint, this work should be ready to be delivered to the client.
 Finally, the sprint ends with a sprint review and retrospective—or rather, lessons learned.
-This cycle is repeated throughout the project lifecycle until the entirety of the scope has been delivered.
+This cycle is repeated throughout the project lifecycle until the entirety of the scope has been delivered or block D is at an end.

-Please watch the following video to get a brief introduction to agile scrum.
+Please watch the following video to get a brief introduction to scrum as a agile project management methodology.
 <!-- blank line -->
 <figure class="video_container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/gy1c4_YixCo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>